abipalli/semioverse/README.md

 # Meta-linguistic Assertions

 "The **role** A plays in **scene** X is functionally pragmatically equivalent (scalar correlation) to the **role** B plays in **scene** Y."
+*(This kind of statement can be explicit or implicit in parsing: see semio-dimensional grammars)*

 ---